Ranked: Every iPhone in order of greatness

 Here's another "S" upgrade that was very nice at the time, but ultimately not as critical in the grand scheme of things.
 The iPhone 4s built upon the revolutionary design and Retina display of the original iPhone 4, with enhancements to the camera and graphics capabilities.
 And the revised antenna design avoided the issues some encountered on the iPhone 4.

 But the biggest feature addition was that of voice assistant Siri, which… let's face it, didn't end up being as useful as it initially seemed.
 Still, we have to give the 4s props for one thing: longevity.
-It's received the iOS 9 upgrade this autumn, four years after its initial release, making it the first iPhone to stay active for that long.
+It even received the iOS 9 upgrade back in 2015, four years after its initial release, making it the first iPhone to stay active for that long.

 12) iPhone 5s